The Ringbanger: Plot

 Throughout the episode, they undertake more subtle measures to try to convince him that, among these people he cannot trust, he is going mad.
 Such measures include switching his tent, leaving him confused about whether it has been there the whole time; and telling him to drink his glass of milk that he so fervently asked for despite his never having asked for a glass of milk.
-At the end, convinced that there must be something wrong with him, Buzz is shipped back stateside.
+Finally, convinced that there must be something wrong with him, Buzz is shipped back stateside.

 In this episode's tag, Hawkeye makes a reference to "the Dick Haymes look."
-Haymes was a handsome pop singer in the 1940s and '50s, primarily remembered for his appearance in the 1945 film State Fair.
+Haymes was a handsome pop singer in the 1940s and '50s, primarily remembered today for his appearance in the 1945 film musical State Fair.

 Themes and criticism

 In Watching M*A*S*H, Watching America, a sociological examination of the TV series M*A*S*H as an illustration of shifting American values in the 1970s and early 1980s, James H. Wittebols notes the negative treatment of homosexuality in this episode (as Hawkeye convinces Brighton that Frank is gay and sexually interested in him).
 Wittebols also cites this episode as an example of M*A*S*H using overly gung-ho officers as a way to criticize militarism.

 The term "ringbanger" is a corruption of the U.S. military term ringknocker.
 This is a pejorative term used in the U.S. military, frequently by officers who are not graduates of the federal service academies, to describe graduates of West Point, Annapolis, and Colorado Springs who play on their academy connections for assignments and advancement, convinced that their status as graduates and members of the regular military establishment marks them as superior to graduates of other military academies like the Citadel, Norwich, VMI, Virginia Tech, and Texas A&M; reservists; and mustangs.
 Here, the term is given a literal meaning, as Buzz taps his class ring on his chair's armrest to tacitly let Hawkeye and Trapper know that "he's a quarterback in this war and (they are) just water boys."